ColeAmparo/ColeAmparo.github.io/projects/bankdatabase.md

 a mistake on the syntax, the linked list will not function, and the function addRecord might be comparing a records account number to a different records name.
-Because I knew how the pointers worked it was easier to translate this program into c++.
+Because I knew how the pointers worked it was easier to translate this program into C++.

 Link to the source code, in a GitHub Repository [Here](https://github.com/ColeAmparo/CppLinkedListRecordDatabase).